CSB-KaracaLab/prot-on_web/README.md

 Run the following commands to enable the configuration.

 ```
-sudo supervisor reread
+sudo supervisorctl reread
 sudo service supervisor restart
 ```

 **If you change/update anything on the server files/scripts, you must rerun below commands.** You can check the status of all monitored apps, use the following command

-for Linux:
 ```
 sudo service supervisor restart
 ```

-After that, we need to deploy our service on a DNS or IP address.
+After that, we need to deploy our service on a domain or IP address.
 First of all, Nginx must be downloaded:

 To install:
 ```